ChrstphrHll/npc_gen/students/Bela Qwey.md

 ---
 # Bela Qwey
 ### Description
-- Human Druid from Aldercrown Empire
+- Human Druid from Qualnis
 - 3rd year Assault student in Treskal
 - shoulder length straight brunette hair that's well kept, Hazel eyes, and Dark Brown skin
 - Is Conciliatory and Modern, and has Conformity as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes